Starlight (Jon Stevens album)

 Starlight is the tenth studio album by Australian singer-songwriter Jon Stevens.
 The album was released on 31 March 2017.
-The album debuted at number 16, becoming Stevens' highest charting album in Australia.
+The album debuted at number 16, becoming Stevens' highest-charting album in Australia.
 Stevens toured the album across July and August 2017, with special guest Kate Ceberano.

 Background and content

 In 2016, Stevens worked with David A. Stewart of the Eurythmics, who co-wrote and produced the album.

 On 13 February 2017, Stevens announced the release of the album along with the lead single "Hold On".

+Released concurrently with the album was an official documentary about its production, Starlight the Documentary.